Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Handle-Ambiguity.md

 }
 ```

-The first solution is our preference, so when codegen detects the existing of ambiguity, it chooses the first strategy to resolve the problem.
+Our strategy is:
+- If the protocol method hasn’t been GAed, the first solution is taken if there exists an ambiguous call.

-Only when protocol method already GAed so that we cannot change it, the codegen will choose the second strategy.
+- If the protocol method is already GAed, the second solution is taken because we cannot change protocol method anymore.

 ## Scope of ambiguity we handle